ESCAPE-WP2/rucio-analysis/README.md

 The source for the task logic is kept in `src/tasks`.
 The structure of `src/tasks` takes the following format: `<task_type>/<task_name>.yml` where, for consistency, `<task_type>` should be one of:

-- misc (miscellaneous)
 - sync (syncing functionality, e.g. databases)
 - reports (reporting)
 - tests (testing)
+- misc (miscellaneous)

 Other categories may be added as needed.

 Task definitions are written in yaml and stored in `etc/tasks`.
 Each definition contains fields to specify the task logic module to be used and any necessary corresponding arguments.
 The structure of `etc/tasks` takes the following format: `<project_name>/<task_type>/<task_name>.yml`.

 Deployment is managed through Ansible (`etc/ansible`).
 Hosts eligible for remote deployment are defined in `etc/ansible/hosts/inventory.yml`.
+Deployment can also be done locally.

 Roles must be added to `etc/ansible/roles`.
 Within each role there is a `vars` subdirectory.
 For remote deployment, a crontab, `crontab.yml`, must exist in this subdirectory.